Gaspar Enriquez

-Gaspar Enriquez (born 1942) is an American artist known for creating portraits of people of Chicano heritage.
+Gaspar Enriquez (born 1942) is an American artist known for creating photorealist portraits, primarily of people of Chicano heritage.
+He uses the airbrush technique in his paintings.
+Enriquez is also a sculptor and a jewelry maker who works in metal.

+According to the Museum of Art in Las Cruces, New Mexico, Enríquez "has been at the forefront of the national Chicano art movement for over fifty years," and his realistic portraits "show the humanity of the El Paso Chicano community and the tensions they face when living in a two-culture environment."
+Enríquez’s Chicano heritage "reflects his life experiences, the urban environment, and the people of his hometown.
+His compassionate nature allows him to capture his subject’s humanity and forces the viewer to look deeply at his subjects."

 Early life

 Enriquez was born in 1942 in the El Segundo Barrio neighborhood of El Paso, Texas.
 He attended the University of Texas at El Paso, graduating with a bachelor's degree in arts education.
 He then went on to attend New Mexico State University, where he studied metalwork and graduated with a master's degree.

 Career

-Enriquez work was inspired by the students at Bowie High School in El Paso, Texas, where he was a teacher.
-His influences included Mel Casas and Luis Jimenez, both artist from El Paso.
-His pieces are usually made with acrylic paint on a paper, canvas and board surface.
+His artistic influences included Mel Casas and Luis Jimenez, both prominent artist from El Paso.
+Enriquez's paintings are usually made with acrylic paint on paper, canvas, or board supports.
+His sculptures are made with metal.

+Enriquez's work has drawn inspiration from his students at Bowie High School in El Paso, Texas, where he was a teacher for 32 years, from 1971-2023.
+Many of his students served as models for his paintings, some of which are very large in scale.